smerth/macos-setup/README.md

 - [x] Transmit
   - [x] Download from Panic (not the app store)

-## Log in to Github on Safari

-Later we'll abondon Safari in favor of Firefox but for since 1Password and Authy are installed, log in to GitHub as this will be useful throughout.

 ## Install fonts

 I like [Anonymous Pro Font](https://www.marksimonson.com/fonts/view/anonymous-pro) for VSCode and Terminal.
 But I want the version with lots if icons so download from [Nerd Fonts](https://www.nerdfonts.com/font-downloads)